 I personally like to use fine bulgar to make this salad as it gives a nice texture to it.

 This grain is very forgiving and can be cooked in advance and refrigerated.
-Just toss it using a fork and it gets ready to use.

 To cook bulgar, all you have to do is soak it in boiling hot water or stock.
 The time of soaking depends on the texture of the grains.
 Fine bulgar gets cooked in just 10-12 minutes, the medium-grain will take 15-20 minutes and the coarse grain will take 25-45 minutes to cook perfectly.